huazzers/desma126/docs/project-2.md

 <br>

-Some general guidelines for playtesting projects:
+Other general guidelines when playtesting someone else's game:

 - one speaker at a time; be mindful of taking space and making space for others.
 - critique the work, not the artist.